guythetechie/functional-csharp/README.md

 ### Either&lt;TLeft, TRight&gt;

 Represents a value that can be one of two types, either left or right.

+> **Note:** Unlike `Result<T>` (which distinguishes success from error) or `Option<T>` (which distinguishes some from none), `Either` treats both states as equally valid.
+The choice of left vs. right is purely conventional and depends on your use case.
+Use `Either` when you need to represent two valid alternatives, not just success/failure scenarios.

 ```csharp
 // Creating Left values